+STATE OF)

+) ss.

+COUNTY OF)

+AFFIDAVIT

-STATE C F) COUNTY F) (OF) SS.
-AFFIDAVIT [N ame], being first duly sworn according to law, states the follow ing: 1.
-I am an attorney at law, duly admissions are as follows: [list] v licensed to practice law in the Sta ates of [].
-My bar 2. [].
-As a result of my know red myself with the issues involved vledge of that case, I can attest and isqualification under 28 U.S.C. §4 tral in the captioned matter. l affirm that there are no Sworn to before me and subscribed in my presence this day of, 20 Notary Public AFFIDAVIT DECLARATION OF [NAME] STATE C OF) SS.
-AFFIDAVIT [N ame] declares under penalty of perjury that: above.
-As a result of my known red myself with the issues involved owledge of this case, I can attest a or disqualification under 28 U.S.C. the Neutral in this matter. nd affirm that there are Date Name
+[Name], being first duly sworn according to law, states the following:

+- I am an attorney at law, duly licensed to practice law in the States of [].
+My bar admissions are as follows: [list] - 2.
+I have thoroughly familiarized myself with the issues involved in the case captioned [].
+As a result of my knowledge of that case, I can attest and affirm that there are no non-disclosed grounds for disqualification under 28 U.S.C. §455 that would prevent me from serving as the Master in the captioned matter.

+Sworn to before me and subscribed in my presence this day of , 20.

+Notary Public

+AFFIDAVIT DECLARATION OF [NAME]

+STATE OF )) ss.
+COUNTY OF )

+AFFIDAVIT

+[Name] declares under penalty of perjury that:

+I have thoroughly familiarized myself with the issues involved in the case captioned above.
+As a result of my knowledge of this case, I can attest and affirm that there are no non-disclosed grounds for disqualification under 28 U.S.C. §455 that would prevent me from serving as the Master in this matter.

+Date

+Name